TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 21/Genesis 21.2.md

 ---

-And Sarah conceived, and bare Abraham a son in his old age, at the set time of which God had spoken to him.
+Sarah conceived, and bore Abraham a son in his old age, at the set time of which God had spoken to him.